appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

 # Overview

-This page provides guidance on configuring and enabling external network access for self-hosted Appcircle server and runner.
+This page provides guidance on configuring and enabling external network access for a self-hosted Appcircle server and runner.

-When deploying the self-hosted Appcircle server and runner, there are scenarios where the application needs to establish connections to external resources over the network.
+When deploying a self-hosted Appcircle server and runner, there are scenarios where the application needs to establish connections to external resources over the network.
 These connections are required to download operating system dependencies, pull Docker images from registries, or access external services such as mobile application build dependencies.

 Enabling external network access is essential to ensuring the smooth operation and functionality of self-hosted applications.
 By establishing connections to external resources, self-hosted applications can access the necessary components, data, and services that are vital for their execution.